The Anti-Drug Prosecutor's Office opposes investigating Zapatero, which is escalating the debate in Congress.

-3 min
+4 min

 It is no secret that the former Spanish president is on the right targetBut this Thursday they escalated their rhetoric even further.
-"Zapatero is a whitewasher of the Chavista tyranny, a facilitator of the birth of prisoners, and he has specialized in the trafficking of political prisoners," declared PP spokesperson Cayetana Álvarez de Toledo.
-While the Spanish government—through Foreign Minister José Manuel Albares—has defended the former Spanish president's role in the release of Venezuelan political prisoners—who recently arrived in Spain—the PP and Vox have accused him of being in the service of the dictatorship.
+"Zapatero is a whitewasher of the Chavista tyranny, a facilitator of the birth of Venezuelan political prisoners, and he has specialized in the trafficking of political prisoners," declared PP spokesperson Cayetana Álvarez de Toledo.
+While the Spanish government—through Foreign Minister José Manuel Albares—has supported the former Spanish president's role in the release of the Venezuelan political prisoners—who recently arrived in Spain—the PP and Vox have accused him of being in the service of the dictatorship.
 While the debate was taking place in Congress, the PP leader, Alberto Núñez Feijóo, took advantage of the situation. to meet with the opposition leader exiled in Spain, Edmundo González.

 Foreign or domestic policy?

-The chamber has been ideologically divided between right and left, while Junts has remained neutral.
-"It is true to say that Trump is violating international law and that Venezuela is a dictatorship," said Marta Madrenas, who at some points in her speech accused the national parties of having a "double standard" regarding the "repression" of the independence movement.
-The PP and Vox parties defended Donald Trump and his intervention in Venezuela; while the Spanish government emphasized the "danger" posed by the United States' violation of international law and called for strengthening the European Union to be able to operate in the new international context.
-"Don't you have anything to say about Greenland?" asked the minister, defending its right to choose to be part of Denmark and the EU.
+The chamber was ideologically divided between right and left, while Junts remained neutral.
+"It's true to say that Trump is violating international law and that Venezuela is a dictatorship," said Marta Madrenas, who at some points in her speech accused the national parties of having a "double standard" regarding the "repression" of the independence movement.
+The PP and Vox defended Donald Trump and his intervention in Venezuela, while the Spanish government emphasized the "danger" posed by the United States' violation of international law and pointed out the PP's contradictions regarding Trump's support for Delcy Rodríguez instead of María Corina Machado: "The Spanish government didn't appoint her."
+"Don't they have anything to say about Greenland?" the minister added, defending its right to choose to be part of Denmark and the EU.
 "Everything is connected," Albares repeated on more than one occasion, while also advocating for a transition and dialogue among Venezuelans to bring about democracy.

 The left wing of the PSOE, in turn, has accused the minister of "cowardice": Rufián criticized him for not speaking about Maduro's "kidnapping," while Podemos demanded he break off relations and "isolate" the United States.
 "Cowardice is not staying to listen," Albares retorted to the leader of Esquerra, who was absent during his speech—the session lasted four hours.